addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 <p>The <code>Dispatcher</code> is the entry point for the cluster.
 It exposes the REST API, receives job submissions, and serves the Flink Web UI.</p>

-<p>When a job arrives, the Dispatcher persists it durably via the <code>ExecutionPlanWriter</code> (backed by ZooKeeper or Kubernetes ConfigMaps in HA setups), then creates a <code>JobManagerRunner</code> which starts a <code>JobMaster</code> for that job.
+<p>When a job arrives, the Dispatcher persists it durably via the <code>ExecutionPlanWriter</code>, then creates a <code>JobManagerRunner</code> which starts a <code>JobMaster</code> for that job.
 This persist-before-run design is what makes HA recovery possible: if the <code>JobManager</code> crashes and a new leader takes over, the new Dispatcher recovers persisted jobs from storage and re-creates their JobMasters.</p>

 <p>In a session cluster, the Dispatcher lives for the lifetime of the cluster and handles multiple jobs.
 In application mode, it is scoped to a single application.</p>